-When evaluating a franchise or host, we often look at tactical aspects—what marketing programs they have; what technology they provide; what training and ongoing business development they offer.
+When evaluating a travel agency franchise or host, we often look at tactical aspects—what marketing programs they have; what technology they provide; what training and ongoing business development they offer.
 These are all incredibly important to consider and can differentiate a great host from an average one.
 But one aspect that sometimes gets overlooked, and is equally important, is company culture.

 The term “company culture” gets tossed around a lot and can end up feeling contrived.
 But a company’s culture is more than just foosball tables and unlimited snacks.
 Culture, and the people that make up that culture, are the driving force behind how a company operates.
 It determines how the company makes decisions, what areas it invests in, and how it values its people.